glic3rinu/passlib/docs/lib/passlib.hash.des_crypt.rst

 ==========
 This implementation of des-crypt differs from others in a few ways:

-* Unicode strings are encoded using UTF-8 before being passed into the algorithm.
+* Before generating a hash, PassLib encodes unicode passwords using UTF-8.
   The original des-crypt was designed for 7-bit us-ascii, so this should not conflict with most existing hashes.
 As of this writing, the authors know of no specification defining the official behavior that should be used